k-gruenberg/DoubleX/README.md

 Despite the fact that it focuses on different kinds of vulnerabilities, this tool adds some functionality/fixes to DoubleX:
-1. supports input of multiple CRX files, as well as parallelization of the analysis
+1. supports direct input of (a folder of) multiple CRX files
 2. one joint output in CSV format, in addition to the per-extension JSON output
 3. replacement of the Esprima parser, which isn't maintained anymore and therefore does not support newer JavaScript syntax features, with the Espree parser